Blog Flow chart

 • If the Deceased was married or in a civil partnership and had a child/children, the spouse or civil partner will inherit all property and possessions, the first £322,000 of the estate, and half of anything remaining.
 The child/children will inherit the other half of anything remaining (split equally if there are multiple children).

-• If the Deceased was single and had children, everything will be split equally between all children (including illegitimate or adopted children but not step-children).
+• If the Deceased was single and had children, everything would be split equally between all children (including illegitimate or adopted children but not step-children).

 • If the Deceased was single with no children, any surviving parent(s) will be next in the order of priority.